zeek/zeek/scripts/base/bif/logging.bif.zeek.rst

 base/bif/logging.bif.zeek
 =========================
-.. bro:namespace:: GLOBAL
+.. zeek:namespace:: GLOBAL
-.. bro:namespace:: Log
+.. zeek:namespace:: Log

 Internal functions and types used by the logging framework.